CloudKlass/Azure-Advanced-Networking/Instructions/Labs/M01_Unit 6 Configure DNS settings in Azure.md

 + Task 3: Create Virtual Machines to test the configuration
 + Task 4: Verify records are present in the DNS zone

+>**Note**: An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Configure%20DNS%20settings%20in%20Azure)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 #### Estimated time: 25 minutes

 ## Task 1: Create a private DNS Zone